patthoege/brain-flip/README.md

 4. As I implemented the difficulty levels module, the timer was running down fast and I researched [Stack Overflow](https://stackoverflow.com/questions/9335140/how-to-countdown-to-a-date) for more insight, the startCountDown didn't track a start time when startCountDown started. 'this.timeRemaining' by 1 each time the interval executed.
 It didn't consider the actual elapsed time between the start of the countdown and the current time.
 To create a more accurate timer that runs consistently, I implemented the Date object I needed to update the setInterval() function to repeatedly execute a provided callback function at regular intervals (in this case, every 1000 milliseconds).

+## Media Query - Responsive Web Design
+* Regarding the assessment of the project, both my mentor and I thoroughly reviewed the criteria outlined in "LO2 - 2.5" We tested across various screen sizes, primarily small screen sizes to assess the responsiveness of the project.
+Notably, the implemented media queries appeared to function as intended.
+Encouragingly, my mentor shared that feedback from other mentors reinforced the consensus that the project exhibited no observable responsiveness issues.

 [Back to top](<#table-of-contents>)